Sign in using an external account

 |Thread Display Options|

-Can I change the order of threads?
+Can I change the order of posts?

 You have a choice over how you view threads.
 When you're in a thread, look at the top bar.
 On the right hand side you'll see 'Display Mode'.
 Click on this and it lets you change how posts are ordered.